Lightroom Classic Catalogs: A Quick Introduction

 One point of debate among Lightroom users is how to allocate images to catalogs.
 Some prefer keeping a number of small catalogs, while others prefer keeping a master catalog with all images stored within it.
 In the earlier days of the Lightroom software, it was advantageous to have more catalogs with fewer images, and this was a common reason photographers would split their work into multiple catalogs.

 Photographers that used the multiple catalog approach experienced a performance advantage over those that crammed thousands of images in one catalog.
-However, Lightroom has continued to grow and improve in performance – so much so that huge catalogs (even those with over 100,000 images!) are hardly a concern performance-wise.
+However, Lightroom has continued to grow and improve in performance – so much so that huge catalogs (even those with over 100,000 images!) are hardly a concern performance-.

 Different users will find different setups to work for them.
-Having used nearly every different workflow setup possible, I can share a : there is no single best approach!
+Having used nearly every different workflow setup possible, I can share a secret: there is no single best approach!
 If there’s one reason I love Lightroom, it’s the program’s ability to be many things to many different photographers.
-How I use it is radically different than how some of my photographer friends use it, and that’s perfectly fine.
+How I use it is radically different than how some of my use it, and that’s perfectly fine.

 Many photographers will use Lightroom with the default catalog and never bother with splitting images up across catalogs.
 Other photographers will use a catalog for every shoot, and that’s fine as well.

-If you are a casual photographer who enjoys taking photos everyday, consider using a single master catalog with all of your images.
+If you are a casual photographer who enjoys taking photos , consider using a single master catalog with all of your images.
 Lightroom’s filmstrip, which lives at the bottom of the application window, acts as a nice timeline of your daily snapshots.
-I personally use a catalog like this just for my own personal photos, and only create a new one each year.
+I personally use a catalog like this for my own personal photos, and only create a new one each year.
 Another huge advantage is the ability to search and filter through all of your images, instead of switching between catalogs to do so.

 Now that we’re in 2012, I’ve made it a goal of mine to shoot images of my daily activities and keep them in a large catalog.
 I’m looking forward to seeing my catalog fill up and using the filmstrip as my personal timeline of all of the things I’ve photographed.
 In this situation, the single approach provides a very cohesive workspace for the photos.
 On each import, photos are added to the catalog, and it continues to grow.